It pains me so that beauty may not find

 In all of these your visage stands apart,

-None more revered than those locked in my heart.
+And so revered remains locked in my heart.

 © Loubert S Suddaby.
 All Rights Reserved.